 Just about any presidential button, old or new, holds some value now.
 It may only be a dollar or two for newer editions, but the collector holding the button couldn't be more pleased to have it as part of their ever-expanding collection.

 Old vs. New Campaign Buttons

-Specializing in older buttons presents more of a challenge for collectors since there are fewer on the market, but prices don't always rise in relation to the age of the buttons.
+Specializing in older buttons presents more of a challenge for collectors since there are fewer on the market, but prices don't always rise with the age of the buttons.
 Some of the most popular buttons have sentimental value attached to them, with those produced for the Kennedy campaign being prime examples.
 "A Kennedy-Humphrey button can be worth $300-$500.
-This outranks even Lincoln, Roosevelt, and Huey Long memorabilia," said collectibles writer Joyce Worley in an article previously shared online.
+This outranks even Lincoln, Roosevelt, and Huey Long memorabilia," said collectibles writer Joyce Worley in an article shared online.

 Most of the buttons made during the last 50 or so years aren't nearly that valuable, including the more common Kennedy buttons.
 Many 20th-century examples can be found for under $20 and even the harder to locate contemporary examples won't sell for more than $100 in most markets.

 So who collects these political representations of American culture?
 Actually, it's most often ordinary, everyday people who have a passion for history and a desire to preserve authentic pieces of the American political past.
 And you can note the word "authentic" is used here for a reason.

 As some campaign buttons and political items increased in popularity and prices begin to rise, reproductions also become an issue.
 Seasoned collectors get a feel for what's genuine through learning and comparison, as with most areas of collecting.
 Novice collectors interested in campaign buttons usually start small and work their way up, less affected by reproductions if they concentrate on more common, inexpensive items.
 Rarities pose more problems in this area, so if you start seeing a button that should be hard to find over and over again, that will serve as your red flag to steer clear.